scottish-government-design-system/designsystem.gov.scot/styles/colour-customisation/index.md

 ## Creating a customised colour palette

 You can create custom palettes using the primary and secondary palettes.
-Customised palettes can include a maximum of 3 or 4 colours in total.
+Customised palettes can include a maximum of 4 colours in total.

 All custom colour palettes:
 * must include the 2 blues from the primary palette to ensure a natural fit with the rest of the design